jchburmester/jchburmester.github.io/_posts/2023-03-06-side-by-side.md

 <br />

 <div align="left">we live outside our sense and spirit
-<div align="left">outside a world full of doubts and limit
+<div align="left">outside a world full of doubt and limit
 <div align="left">inside our thought, inside our speech
 <div align="left">inside our reason, inside our reach
 <div align="left">what else is there that we could know?